Stochastic transport by Gaussian noise: Introduction

 We follow the philosophy that the physical model is the family of equations parametrized by $\epsilon>0$.
 Of course it is mathematically interesting to investigate the limit as $\epsilon\rightarrow0$ in itself but this is not the purpose of this work.
 On the contrary, we compute observations, especially mean values and take the limit as $\epsilon\rightarrow0$ of their results, getting clean final expressions for the observed quantities.

-Our aim is proving that the dissipation, for $H>1/2$, is smaller than in the white noise case.
-Proving such a claim on the single realizations of $\theta_{\epsilon}\left( t,x\right) $ is very difficult.
-In the special regime investigated in \cite{Galeati}, \cite{FGLRoyal}, \cite{FlaLuongo1} and other works this is possible, but in general the only information available could be on mean quantities.
+Our aim is understanding the dissipation, in an average sense, for $H>1/2$, compared to the white noise case.
 Assume that the Gaussian fields $G_{t}^{k}$ are independent and equally distributed.
-We thus introduce the \textit{mean field equation} associated to (\ref{eq 1}):
+We thus introduce the \textit{mean field equation} associated to (\ref{eq 1})

 Here $\mathcal{L}$ is the elliptic operator (possibly non-uniformly elliptic)

 and $\gamma\left( t\right) $ is the variance function of the $G_{t}^{k}$:

 When we deduce equation (\ref{eq 2}) we restrict ourselves to $\frac {d\gamma\left( t\right) }{dt}\geq0$ but this investigation opens the door to the possibility of negative viscosities, mentioned for instance by \cite{Wirth}.
 In relevant cases